Signing & Verification

 Security best practices

-- Limit Manage Server access — only trusted admins can generate/unlock keys
+- Limit Manage Server access — only trusted admins can generate or rotate keys

 - Share public keys openly — verification requires the public key, not the private key